ecoAPM/BenchmarkMockNet/README.md

 Each test (other than construction, obviously) also has an "Only" version, where the mock is setup in the constructor, and only the method call itself is measured.

-This is more accurate when comparing against larger testing classes, where you have a fixture- or assembly-level setup, that doesn't get run with every test.
+This is more accurate when comparing against larger testing classes, where you have a fixture- or assembly-level setup that doesn't get run with every test.

-Note that FakeItEasy fails all of these tests, its time growing linearly with each iteration over the method.
-This may be due to a FakeItEasy memory leak.

  | Test                                         | How long does it take...                          |
  | -------------------------------------------- | ------------------------------------------------- |